 #3 Mexico: Still The First Choice For Americans And Canadians

-Mexico is still the #1 overseas destination among its fellow North Americans, with more than a million American expats calling it home, myself included.
+Mexico is still the #1 overseas destination for fellow North Americans, with more than a million American expats calling it home, myself included.
 Also, about 500,000 foreigners own homes in Mexico.
 These expats are enjoying a low cost of living at today’s exchange rates, while new arrivals are getting some good property bargains.

 Mexico offers well-developed coastlines along the Pacific, the Gulf Coast, and the Caribbean.
 The options for coastal living are limitless, despite the widely held misconception that foreigners can’t buy coastal property here.

-Finally, Mexico is a culturally familiar neighbor.
+Finally, they’re a culturally familiar neighbor.
 Having lived in South America since 2001, I’d forgotten Mexico’s familiarity, which shows up in many small ways.
 You can eat enchiladas instead of guinea pigs, and you’ll see full-size, V8 American pickups and SUVs on the road instead of those wimpy Chinese pickups.
 You’ve also got familiar stores like Sam’s Club, AutoZone, Walmart, The Home Depot, and OfficeMax.

 #4 Chile: A First-World Option That’s Once Again Affordable

-Chile is a first-world choice, with an honest culture, low corruption, and low crime.
+Chile is a first-world choice with an honest culture, low corruption, and low crime.
 It’s a place where you can enjoy drinkable water, excellent highways, and a strong economy.

 Properties in Chile trade in pesos, a monetary unit called UF, and sometimes in U.S. dollars.
-The “currency discount” in Chile works only on peso-denominated properties.
+The “currency discount” in Chile only works on peso-denominated properties.

 Residency is relatively simple in Chile.
 You can apply for residency by mail, and there’s no minimum income requirement to get started.
-I went to the do-it-yourself kiosk in Santiago and found the agents very helpful.
+I went to the do-it-yourself kiosk in Santiago and found the agents to be very helpful.